Yield: 8 brown butter chocolate chip scones // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 • When you're ready to bake the scones, preheat the oven to 425°F / 220°C. Line a baking sheet with parchment paper or a silicone baking mat.

 • Cut the scones into 8 triangles and evenly spread them apart on the baking sheet.
-Lightly brush the tops of each scone with buttermilk, then bake for 15-20 minutes, until golden brown.
+Lightly brush the tops of each scone with heavy cream or milk, then bake for 12-15 minutes, until the tops and bottoms of the scones start to turn golden brown.

 Brown Butter Glaze